SakibAlHasan10/new-next.js-app/README.md

 ### Server component convert to client component

-- Client component using use client
+- Client component using "use client"
 <div>